Eligibility – your project

 The funding can provide a grant towards bringing in external expertise that will enable the business to deliver an innovative project and/or towards the cost of equipment that will help the business adapt or adopt new technology.

 For a project to be eligible for this grant funding, it must meet the following criteria:

-- It must be able to be completed, paid for and the grant claimed before the end of any Funding Contract and no later than 31st March 2022 – the maximum length of your funding contract will be five months.
+- It must be able to be completed, paid for in full and the grant claimed before the 30th of April 2023.

 - It must be focussed on innovation – this is either:

 - developing a product or service that is new to the business.